Another nice trek from Juta to Roshka, less frequented than the classic Chaukhi route.

 Two days, two mountain passes.
 More demanding is the climb to Arkhotistavi pass.

 You will need a tent.
-Trek can be finished even if you don't have it, but in this case, you will have to walk all the way to Akhielli village.
+Trek can be finished even if you don't have it, but in this case, you would have to walk all the way to Akhielli village.

 Which way to hike:

 I will describe Juta - Roshka direction, the trek is less strenuous this way as Juta has the higher elevation.
 But the direction doesn't matter as much as when you walk via Chaukhi pass.

 Finally, if you want to walk by foot, from Kazbegi its almost 4 hours of walking (17 km) and there is also a possibility to hitchhike.

 How to leave Roshka: